Liberal democracy period in Indonesia: Burhanuddin Harahap Cabinet

 Following the dissolution of the First Ali Sastroamidjojo cabinet, vice president Mohammad Hatta announced the names of three candidates for the new cabinet formation, namely Wilopo, Soekiman, and Assaat.
-However, these three candidates agreed to choose Hatta as Prime Minister and Minister of Defense.
+However, these three candidates agreed to choose Hatta as prime minister and Minister of Defense.
 However, because Hatta was still serving as vice president, Hatta appointed Burhanuddin Harahap to form a cabinet.
 Burhanuddin Harahap's cabinet consisted of a coalition of thirteen different parties, though in practice the cabinet was dominated by the Masyumi, with other parties only being added as complementary.
 The PNI did not sit in this cabinet, but the PNI together with the Great Indonesia Party (PIR) led by Wongsonegoro, the PKI, led by D. N. Aidit, and other parties formed and acted as the opposition.
 The army was not entirely pleased with the newly formed cabinet, since it believed many of the new cabinet members to be as corrupt as their predecessors.
 But it was pleased at the opportunity to arrest several PNI figures for corruption.

 Under the cabinet, the long-awaited 1955 legislative and constitutional assembly elections took place.
-Which rather than resolving political issues, the elections merely helped to draw the battle-lines more precisely.
+Rather than resolving political issues, the elections merely helped to draw the battle-lines more precisely.
 Under Burhanuddin Harahap, harmonization between the government and the army began, as well as the termination of the Netherlands-Indonesia Union, as a form of protest over the West Irian issue.
 The cabinet resigned in early March.

 Sastroamidjojo Cabinet II

-The next cabinet was again led by Ali Sastroamidjojo, who became Prime Minister again.
-Unlike the other cabinets, this cabinet is the only cabinet that governed through elections during the era of Liberal Democracy.
+The next cabinet was again led by Ali Sastroamidjojo, who became prime minister again.
+Unlike the other cabinets, this cabinet was the only cabinet that governed through elections during the era of Liberal Democracy.
 The cabinet was notable for the fact that 17 of the 24 new ministers were without previous cabinet experience.
 Under the cabinet, the Round Table Conference (KMB) was cancelled unilaterally, both formally and materially, cooperation continued with Asian-African countries, the decisions of the Asian-African Conference in Bandung were implemented, and domestic reforms were enacted.
 After a year, the cabinet had to return their mandate to the President, following a split between the PNI and Masyumi parties.